-From a legal standpoint, mergers are fairly straightforward since there’s typically just one bidder, and stock is used as payment.
+From a legal standpoint, mergers are reasonably straightforward since there’s typically just one bidder, and stock is used as payment.
 All shareholders of both companies will need to approve the merger.

 M&As are categorized by the attitudes of all involved parties, their structural impacts, and the transaction’s specific mechanisms.
 Generally speaking, the most common ways that businesses merge to leverage advantages in their target markets include: